 FEEDING BABY DEER

 fawns go through two containers of milk a day.
-You can
+All goat milk

 A newborn fawn is the size of two Chihuahuas.